lagom/lagom/docs/manual/java/concepts/Immutable.md

 Immutables integrates with popular IDEs.
 Follow the instructions for [[Eclipse|ImmutablesInIDEs#Eclipse]] or [[IntelliJ IDEA|ImmutablesInIDEs#IntelliJ-IDEA]] to add the Immutables annotation processor to your IDE.

-**RS: Probably better to remove the following:** We've found the integration with IntelliJ IDEA a bit cumbersome though.

 ## Collections